ryancheley/djangocon-us-2025/presentation/feedback/round01.md

 slide 5

-- remove EHR ... it's not important
+- remove HER ... it's not important
 - call out that we're now introducing other fields in addition to CHAD Score

 slide 6